 A spicy Vietnamese sandwich, Bánh Mì translates as “bread.”
 Traditionally served on a short baguette baked made with rice and wheat flour, the sandwich is filled with a savory cooked protein, pickled veggies and peppers, then topped with cilantro and a simple mayo spread.

-What’s the best bread to use?
+What’s the best bread?

 Bánh Mì With Savory Tofu